PRP IN GENEVA

 PRP in Geneva

-PRP, or Platelet-Rich Plasma, is a medical technique that provides natural and effective results for skin regeneration and hair revitalization.
+The PRP, or Platelet-Rich Plasma, is a medical technique that provides natural and effective results for the regeneration of the skin and hair revitalization.

 What's the Vampire lift ?

-The Vampire Lift is an innovative aesthetic medicine procedure that uses the regenerative power of platelet-rich plasma (PRP) to rejuvenate and revitalize the skin.
-This treatment gets its nickname from the fact that it involves using the patient’s own blood to obtain PRP.
-During the session, a small amount of blood is drawn, centrifuged to isolate platelets rich in growth factors, and then reinjected into the face to rejuvenate the skin.
+The Vampire Lift is an innovative aesthetic-oriented medicine procedure that uses the regenerative power of platelet-rich plasma (PRP) to rejuvenate and revitalize the skin.
+This treatment owes its nickname to the fact that it involves the use of the patient’s blood to obtain the PRP.
+During the session, a small amount of blood is collected, centrifuged to isolate the platelets rich in growth factors, then reinjected into the face.

 How does PRP work ?